cosuoji/tasks-/README.md

  # !!!Ideas
  Figure out the attachments for the task
- ---Both items below are modals
- Click to display users assigned to the task
- Click to display comments
- click to display description
+ - filter by status, prioriities
  - when added to a task, send an email
+ - change name in place
+ - routes to patch each feature